 With the Grant Funds, Every Body Golf School will be purchasing golf clubs to use while teaching beginner juniors who don’t have their own clubs.
 The Every Body Golf School has developed golfers of all ages and abilities for 22 years.
 They have had a robust junior program teaching SNAG, beginning juniors, intermediate juniors, juniors attending week-long camps, and week-long players camps.
 Each program teaches rules and etiquette in addition to golf playing skills.

 Ford’s Colony Country Club – Awarded $3,500

-With the Grant Funds Ford’s Colony Country Club with be purchasing a Golfzilla, that will also be available to other facilities in the area, and golf clubs.
-Ford’s Colony has a growing Junior golf program and have made strides in the last year adding new programs to continue to grow and build the Juniors.
+With the Grant Funds, Ford’s Colony Country Club with be purchasing a Golfzilla that will also be available to other facilities in the area, and golf clubs.
+Ford’s Colony has a growing Junior golf program and has made strides in the last year, adding new programs to continue to grow and build the Juniors.
 They have started a Winter League that was 20 players last year and doubled it this year to 40 participants.
 They also run a Junior League program that has been very successful.
-Along with Junior League Ford’s Colony also runs camps and mini camps that allow juniors the opportunity to work throughout the summer on their game.
+Along with Junior League, Ford’s Colony also runs camps and mini camps that allow juniors the opportunity to work throughout the summer on their game.